paradoxical-dev/dots/README.md

 # Builtin Themes

 This configuration comes with different pre packaged themes.
-Each theme has corresponding config files for customizeable applications, such as Kitty, Hyprpanle, etc.
+Each theme has corresponding config files for customizeable applications, such as Kitty, Hyprpanel, etc.

 This makes it so that updating home-manager with a different set theme, will update the config files to match the new theme.